csningli/MultiAgent/mas/README.md

 ## (class) Object

-<b>Object</b> is the most primary class in MultiAgent 2.0.
+<b>Object</b> is the most primary class in MultiAgent.
 It has a rigid body,
 and hence responsible for interacting with the physical context.
-In MultiAgent 2.0, there is only one shape for the objects, which is <i>circle</i>.
+In MultiAgent, there is only one shape for the objects, which is <i>circle</i>.
 The radius of the circle can only be configured while the initializing.
 For the other properties, you can change them through the corresponding interfaces.